gilcrest/diygoapi/README.md

 ```

 The `PUT` response is the same as the `GET` response, but with updated values.
 In the examples above, I used a scenario where the logger state started with the global logging level (`global_log_level`) at error and error stack tracing (`log_error_stack`) set to false.
 The `PUT` request then updates the logger state, setting the global logging level to `debug` and the error stack tracing.
 You might do something like this if you are debugging an issue and need to see debug logs or error stacks to help with that.

+#### Authentication Detail

+**Authentication** is determined by validating the `App` making the request as well as the `User`.

+##### App Authentication Detail

+An `App` (aka API Client) can be registered using the `POST /api/v1/apps` service.
+The `App` can be registered with an association to an Oauth2 Provider Client ID or be standalone.

+An `App` has two possible methods of authentication.

+1. The first method, which overrides the second, is using the `X-APP-ID` and `X-API-KEY` HTTP headers.
+The `X-APP-ID` is the app unique identifier and the `X-API-KEY` is the password.
+This method confirms the veracity of the App against values stored in the database (the password is encrypted in the db).
+If the App ID is not found or the API key does not match the stored API key, an `HTTP 401 (Unauthorized)` response will be sent and the response body will be empty.
+If the authentication is successful, the App details will be set to the request context for downstream use.
+2. If there is no X-APP-ID header present, the second method is using the authorization Provider's Client ID associated with the `Authorization` header Bearer token.
+When a request is made only using the `Authorization` header, a callback to the provider's Oauth2 TokenInfo API is done to retrieve the associated Provider Client ID.
+The Provider Client ID is then used to find the associated App in the database.
+If the App is not found, an `HTTP 401 (Unauthorized)` response will be sent and the response body will be empty.
+If the App is found, the App details will be set to the request context for downstream use.

+##### User Authentication Detail

+User authentication happens outside the API using an Oauth2 provider (e.g. Google, Github, etc.) sign-in page.
+After successful authentication, the user is given a Bearer token which is then used for service-level authentication.

+In order to perform any actions with the `diygoapi` services, a User must Self-Register.
+The `SelfRegister` service creates a Person/User and stores them in the database.
+In addition, an `Auth` object, which represents the user's credentials is stored in the db.
+A search is done prior to `Auth` creation to determine if the user is already registered, and if so, the existing user is returned.

+After a user is registered, they can perform actions (use resources/endpoints) using the services.
+For every call, the `Authorization` HTTP header with the user's Bearer token along with the `X-AUTH-PROVIDER` header used to denote the `Provider` (e.g. Google, Github, etc.) must be set.

+The Bearer token is used to find the `Auth` object for the user in the database.
+Searching for the `Auth` object is done as follows:
+- Search the database directly using the Bearer token.
+  - If an `Auth` object already exists in the datastore which matches the `Bearer` token and the `Bearer` token is not past its expiration date, the existing `Auth` will be used to determine the User.
+  - If no `Auth` object exists in the datastore for the request `Bearer` token, an attempt will be made to find the user's `Auth` with the Provider ID (e.g. Google) and unique person ID given by the provider (found by calling the provider API with the request `Bearer` token).
+If an `Auth` object exists given these attributes, it will be updated with the new `Bearer` token details and this `Auth` will be used to obtain the `User` details.

+If the `Auth` object is not found, an `HTTP 401 (Unauthorized)` response will be sent and the response body will be empty.
+If the `Auth` object is found, the `User` details will be set to the request context for downstream use.

+#### Authorization Detail

+TODO

+##### Role Based Access Control

+TODO